spotted hyenas mating and having sex in the wild

 • The hyena will scavenge and hunt when given the opportunity.

-• They are accomplished hunters and they get up to 75% of their own kills.
-But since it happens mostly at night,we make assumption that they are scavenging.
+• They are accomplished hunters, and they get up to 75% of their own kills.
+But since it happens mostly at night, we make e assumption that they are scavenging.

-• In the Masai Mara National game reserve, Hyaenas kill 70% of their own prey during the months of April to june ,when the migration is down in Serengeti and the other animals in the Mara are scarce.
-But when the migration starts then they reduce own hunts to about 40% since there are so many carcasses around,either from lions kills or animals dying naturally.
+• In the Masai Mara National Game Reserve, HHyenaskill 70% of their own prey during April to June, when the migration is down in Serengeti and the other animals in the Mara are scarce.
+But when the migration starts then they reduce their own hunts to about 40% since there are so many carcasses around, either ffromlions’ills kills or animals dying naturally.

 • These African animals are less skilled at stalking than cats and instead rely on their speed and stamina to run down their prey.